 This is where I come in, as a Reader.
 I have often thought about changing my blog domain to “Come Learn With Me”.
-I write about the things that I read; I synthesize, analyze, cauterize (edit is a nicer way to put it) as a Profession and as a hobby.
+I write about the things I read; I synthesize, analyze, and cauterize (edit is a nicer way to put it) as a Profession and hobby.
 It is my raison d’être.
 The literary object has no other substance than my subjectivity.

 As each reader has their own point of view, life experience, lexicon, interpretation, however, then this connection of the writer and reader will be different each time.
 What is Literature?
 Is it then the interpretation and impression of the one reading it?

 The reader creates while he reads.
 The more he reads, the further he creates.
 A story does not end on the last page—it begins!
 A work of art does not have an end.
 You are perfectly free to leave a book on the table, unread.
 However, if you open it, then you must take responsibility for it.
 It is now yours for the reading, interpreting, and synthesizing.